Published Survey

 Does your institution offer a dual degree program, as defined above?
 Yes

-If yes, check all that apply: PharmD/MBA (Business Administration), PharmD/MPH (Public Health), PharmD/MS (Master of Science), PharmD/MSHI or MHIIM (Health Informatics)
+If yes, check all that apply: PharmD/MBA (Business Administration), PharmD/MPA (Public Administration), PharmD/MPH (Public Health), PharmD/MS (Master of Science), PharmD/MSHI or MHIIM (Health Informatics)

 Does your institution offer a concurrent, double, or second degree program, as defined above?
-No
+Yes

 I would like to mark this section as done.
 Yes